University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

 Subpart B. Academic freedom.

-This policy applies to all users of system information technology, whether or not the user is affiliated with Minnesota State Colleges and Universities, and to all uses of those resources, wherever located.
-Minnesota State Colleges and Universities is not responsible for any personal or unauthorized use of its resources.
-Security of data transmitted on its information technology resources cannot be fully guaranteed.
+This policy applies to all users of system information technology, whether or not the user is affiliated with Minnesota State Colleges and Universities, and to all uses of system information technology, wherever located.
+Minnesota State Colleges and Universities is not responsible for any personal or unauthorized use of its system information technology or the security of personal data or devices on or using system information technology resources.

-System means the Board of Trustees, the system office, the state colleges and universities, and any part or combination thereof.
+System.
+The Board of Trustees, the system office, the colleges and universities, and any part or combination thereof.

-System information technology means all system facilities, technologies, and information resources used for information processing, transfer, storage and communications.
-This includes, but is not limited to, computer hardware and software, computer labs, classroom technologies such as computer–based instructional management systems, and computing and electronic communications devices and services, such as modems, e–mail, networks, telephones, voicemail, facsimile transmissions, video, mobile computing devices, and multimedia materials.
+System information technology.
+All system facilities, technologies, and information resources used for information processing, transfer, storage and communications.
+This includes, but is not limited to, computer hardware and software, computer labs, classroom technologies such as computer–based instructional management systems, and computing and electronic communications devices and services, such as modems, e–mail, networks, or use of a network via a physical or wireless connection, telephones, voicemail, facsimile transmissions, video, mobile computing devices, and multimedia materials.

-User means any individual, including, but not limited to, students, administrators, faculty, other employees, volunteers, and other authorized individuals using system information technology in any manner, whether or not the user is affiliated with Minnesota State Colleges and Universities.
+User.
+Any individual, including, but not limited to, students, administrators, faculty, employees, and volunteers using system information technology in any manner, whether or not the user is affiliated with Minnesota State Colleges and Universities.

-The chancellor shall adopt procedures under this policy, including, but not limited to: security; employee use, consistent with Minnesota Statutes section 43A.38 and other applicable law; monitoring; unauthorized uses and other limitations on use.
+Procedures.
+The chancellor shall adopt procedures under this policy, including, but not limited to: security; employee use consistent with Minn.
+Stat. section 43A.38 and other applicable law; monitoring; unauthorized uses; and other limitations on use.